How to Fish a Chatterbait: Expert Tips and Tricks

 How Does a Chatterbait Work?

 What attracts bass to strike a chatterbait most is the sound and vibration it puts out when it’s being retrieved through the water.
-It’s mostly recommended to be fished in the same way you’d throw a spinnerbait in a simple cast-and-retrieve method, but you’ll notice that the chatterbait has a much more pronounced vibration effect compared to any spinnerbait.
+It’s mostly recommended to be fished like you’d throw a spinnerbait in a simple cast-and-retrieve method.
+You’ll notice that the chatterbait has a much more pronounced vibration effect compared to any spinnerbait.

 Most anglers have come to realize that the chatterbait can also function much like a jig that’s fished along the bottom for bass during cold weather.
-This is due to the fact that the chatterbait is very similarly-designed to be like the jig with the only real difference being the six-sided blade.
-While a chatterbait isn’t quite as weedless as some jigs can be, it’s still capable of being fished in a similar fashion.
-This opens up a whole new world of possibilities for anglers who are willing to experiment with this lure.
+This is because the chatterbait is similarly designed to be like the jig with the only real difference being the six-sided blade.
+While a chatterbait isn’t quite as weedless as some jigs can be, it’s still capable of being fished similarly.
+This opens up a whole new world of possibilities for anglers willing to experiment with this lure.

 how to fish a chatterbait